breardon7/Music-Genre-Classification/README.md

 * Proposal contains the proposal for the project.
 * Presentation contains a PowerPoint presentation of our project.
 * Report contains a report of our findings from this project.

+## Code Execution

+1.To successfully execute the code, make sure you have following libraries installed on your python interpreter enviroment:

+* skilearn
+* pyqt5
+* pydub
+* librosa
+* seaborn
+* pandas
+* matplotlib

+2.When you run the main.py file, it opens a where you are required to select a .mp3 file of your choice.

+3.On file select, the model prediction begins and after training, the prediction results are displayed on the Canvas.
+The Monophonic waveform is also displayed.